rokanas/Data-Structures-and-Algorithms-Labs/README.md

 - **texts**:
   This directory contains excerpts from the British National Corpus (BNC), a large collection of English-language text collected from all kinds of spoken and written sources.
   We shall use these to test your text indexing algorithm (see Part 2).

-- **util**:
-  This is a utility package.
-  You don't have to look at it (except when we tell you that something is relevant).

 - **Text.java**:
   This class represents a text file that we want to index (see Part 2).